 Whether you plan to recruit externally or try to source your PMO team from your existing workforce, you will have to interview candidates.
-Here are 10 killer interview questions for PMO roles that will help you sift through your pool of candidates and find the best fit for you.
+Here are 10 killer interview questions for PMO roles.
+These will help you sift through your pool of candidates and find the best fit for you.

 1. What services should the PMO provide?

 PMOs are all different, so there is no standard, ‘perfect’ response to this question.
 Ideally, the candidates answer should reflect that.
-They may also list some of the services that PMOs commonly provide such as standardized reporting, project prioritization, portfolio management, financial forecasting, capacity planning and project manager training.
+They may also list some of the services that PMOs commonly provide such as:

 2. How would you go about setting up a PMO?